150 Year Old Alexandrite Ring

 For gemstone authentication, and conformation the alexandrite is real, 3 exceptional and trusted resources include a certified American Gem Society (AGS) gemologist, the Gemological Institute of America (GIA) and the American Gemological Laboratories (AGL).

-For a certified AGS gemologist, here is a link to AGS certified appraisers in Ohio – perhaps you can find one near your location.
+Use the Find A Certified AGS Gemologist link – perhaps you can find one near your location.
 With the AGS option, you can personally take the gemstone to an appraiser near you and receive a confirmation of the gemstone’s authenticity as well as an appraisal.
-American Gem Society Appraiser Ohio Search Results
+Find an American Gem Society Appraiser

 For the Gemological Institute of America (GIA), the ring will need to be shipped to a main GIA laboratory (in New York or California) for analysis.
 For authentication of alexandrite gemstones, the current fee is $250 dollars.
 The GIA only will only authenticate the stone though, an appraisal would have to be separately acquired once the gemstone is authenticated.
 Here is the link to the GIA services:GIA Gemstone Submission Services